Rxthew/weatherAPI/README.md

 I would implement at all in an app I would expect actual traffic from.

 Cross-browser testing was limited since I was relying on freeware so that is another limitation that can be mitigated to make the app a lot more responsive.

+If I were to spend more time on this, I would prioritise user experience more when toggling between times in the sense that if the user wants to go beyond the 24-hour period then either the card associated with the next/previous day's data is emphasised or the clock simply restarts the cycle, instead of having error notifications pop up each time.

 Finally, and this is an important point: